Tomev/qcflow/docs/source/tracking/server.rst

 Optionally using a Tracking Server instance exclusively for artifact handling
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-MLflow Tracking Server can be configured to use different backend store and artifact store, and provides a single endpoint for the clients.
+QCFlow Tracking Server can be configured to use different backend store and artifact store, and provides a single endpoint for the clients.

 However, if the volume of tracking server requests is sufficiently large and performance issues are noticed, a tracking server
 can be configured to serve in ``--artifacts-only`` mode, operating in tandem with an instance that